wagtail/wagtail/docs/reference/hooks.rst

         menu_items[:] = [item for item in menu_items if item.name != 'action-submit']

-.. _construct_page_action_menu:

-  Can also be used to customize default action menu button.
-The last item in menu_item variable is chosen as the default action.
-An example on changing the default to publish can be seen below.
+  The order of items in this list determines the menu ordering, and the first item in the list will be selected as the default action.
+For example, to change the default action to Publish:

   .. code-block:: python

-    from wagtail.admin.action_menu import UnpublishMenuItem, DeleteMenuItem, SubmitForModerationMenuItem, SaveDraftMenuItem, PublishMenuItem

     @hooks.register('construct_page_action_menu')
     def make_publish_default_action(menu_items, request, context):
-        menu_items[:] = [
-            UnpublishMenuItem(order=10),
-            DeleteMenuItem(order=20),
-            SubmitForModerationMenuItem(order=30),
-            SaveDraftMenuItem(order=40),
-            PublishMenuItem(order=50),
-        ]
+        for (index, item) in enumerate(menu_items):
+            if item.name == 'action-publish':
+                # move to top of list
+                menu_items.pop(index)
+                menu_items.insert(0, item)
+                break

 .. construct_page_listing_buttons: